SandroMiguel/airbnb-css-style-guide/README.md

-# Airbnb CSS / Sass Styleguide
+# Guia de estilo CSS / Sass da Airbnb

 *A mostly reasonable approach to CSS and Sass*